MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-user-auth.md

 ## Device code credential

 The device code credential interactively authenticates a user on devices with limited UI.
-When the application runs and requests authentication via device code credential, is asks the user to visit the login URL on any browser supported machine.
+When the application runs and requests authentication via device code credential, it asks the user to visit the login URL on any browser supported machine.
 The user then enters the device code mentioned in the instructions along with their log in credentials.
 Upon successful authentication, the application that requested authentication gets authenticated successfully on the device its running on.

 More conceptual details can be found here for [Device code authentication](/azure/active-directory/develop/v2-oauth2-device-code).

 ### Enable applications for device code flow

-In order to authenticate a user through device code flow, you need to:
+In order to authenticate a user through device code flow, use the following steps:

 1. Go to Azure Active Directory in Azure portal and find your app registration.
 2. Navigate to the **Authentication** section.
 3. Under **Suggested Redirected URIs**, check the URI that ends with `/common/oauth2/nativeclient`.
 4. Under **Default Client Type**, select `yes` for `Treat application as a public client`.

-This will let the application authenticate, but the application still doesn't have permission to log you into Active Directory, or access resources on your behalf.

-Navigate to API Permissions, and enable Microsoft Graph, and the resources you want to access, for example, Azure Service Management, Key Vault, and so on.
+These steps will let the application authenticate, but it still won't have permission to log you into Active Directory, or access resources on your behalf.
+To address this issue, navigate to **API Permissions**, and enable Microsoft Graph, and the resources you want to access - for example, Azure Service Management, Key Vault, and so on.

 You also need to be the admin of your tenant to grant consent to your application when you log in for the first time.
-Also note after 2018 your Active Directory may require your application to be multi-tenant.
+Also note that after 2018 your Active Directory may require your application to be multi-tenant.
 Select **Accounts in any organizational directory** on the **Authentication** panel (where you enabled Device Code) to make your application a multi-tenant app.

 ### Authenticating a user account with device code flow